arturylab/ai-quizlab/README.md

 ## 📋 Prerequisites

 - Python 3.8+
-- Ollama (for AI question generation)
+- OpenRouter API key (for AI question generation)
-- Phi3 Mini model installed in Ollama
 - PostgreSQL (for production) or SQLite (for development)

 ## 🚀 Installation